-It came then natural to include a couple of days to stay on the San Pietro Island in our itinerary.
+It came then naturally to include a two-days stay on San Pietro Island in our itinerary.

-San Pietro, together with Sant’Antioco, is located a few miles south-west of the Sardinia coast.
+San Pietro Island, along with Sant’Antioco, sits just a few miles south-west of the Sardinia coast.

-The area is particularly suitable for family holydays with children and slow tourism, food and outdoor lovers.
+The area is particularly suitable for family holydays with children and slow tourism enthusiasts who enjoy great food and outdoor activities.

-If you are wondering what to see in San Pietro Island, here below we are going to present a two-day itinerary (one full day and two half days).
+If you’re wondering what to see in San Pietro Island, in this article we’ve put together a two-day itinerary (one full day and two half days).

 Table of Contents

-- How to get in the Island of San Pietro
+- How to get in San Pietro Island

 - Where to Stay in Carloforte

-- What to see on the Island of San Pietro
+- What to see in San Pietro Island

 - Where and what to eat in Carloforte

-In order to get to the Island of San Pietro we took the ferries of the Delcomar Company following two different routes:
+In order to get to the San Pietro Island, we chose to take the ferries of the Delcomar Company following two different routes:

 - Portovesme – Carloforte to reach the island;